 Common Issues for Adopters

-“I need my dog to get along with all other dogs.”
 We frequently hear from adopters who want their dog to get along with all other dogs.
 Just as humans don’t love every person they meet, dogs have a range of tolerance for other dogs.
 Please read this article and proceed with the understanding that dog relationships require patience and supervision, just like relationships between children.
 Also check out this great video on dog tolerance: Dog Politics: Understanding Dog-Dog Tolerance Levels from BADRAP.org on Vimeo.

 While we love the idea of dogs playing happily together, we know from experience that dog parks can set some dogs up for failure.
 Take a moment to imagine how it must feel to suddenly have a bunch of dogs you don’t know barreling toward you, their intentions unknown.
 Many dogs find this scenario very stressful.
 Factor in as well that the behavior of the other dogs in the park is often unsupervised, and you are putting your dog in a dangerous situation.
 We recommend supervised play dates with other known dogs for socialization time.
 If a dog park dog is a must for you and your family, let us know and we’ll see if we can find a match.

-“I work full time and need my dog to be OK alone during the day.”
 Please consider a dog who has shown no signs of separation anxiety and who is around 3 years old.
 Exercising the dog before leaving for work and providing the dog with some significant bonding time so they have plenty of mental and physical stimulation during their time with you will help with calm behavior when gone.
 Consider hiring a dog walker or coming home for lunch daily, as well.
-Also read the next paragraph for ideas on other options for dogs who need to be alone during the day for long hours.
+Also read the next item for ideas on other options for dogs who need to be alone during the day for long hours.

 We do too!
 However, dogs are imperfect beings, just like us.
 Whether you adopt your dog from a shelter, a foster home or a breeder, there is no guarantee of how the dog will behave in your home.
 A dog who is perfectly housebroken in one home might struggle with potty accidents in another, at least for a while until a routine is established.
 A dog who behaves perfectly in one home could very well develop behavior problems in a new home where the rules and boundaries are different.
 Behavior is conditional and responds to the environment and relationships influencing it.
 So if you want a housebroken dog, commit yourself to a period of adjustment with your new dog, during which you set him up for success and are patient with his accidents.
 If you hope to live with a dog whose manners are impeccable, know that with most dogs, this will require a high level of commitment on your part to training and positive reinforcement.
 Luckily, positive training is fun and a great way to bond with your dog and keep him or her happy!
 Visit our resources page for more information on housebreaking and training issues.